Eau Claire Area Improvements

 - Increased resiliency for residential and commercial properties and future infrastructure projects

 On May 1, 2018 the Government of Alberta announced that funding through the Alberta Community Resilience Program (ACRP) would be provided to construct a new flood barrier along the right bank of the Bow River and extending from Eau Claire Plaza to Reconciliation Bridge.
-This fold barrier will extend flood protection provided by the West Eau Claire Park flood barrier.
+This flood barrier will extend flood protection provided by the West Eau Claire Park flood barrier.

 Learn more about the City’s Flood Resiliency and Mitigation Plan.